Last Updated on February 23, 2022

 There are other ways to bring joy to your kids

-It is also important that we don’t compare your life to anyone else.
-This is especially true in a world of Instagram, but even kids talk at school and compare notes on family vacations.
+It is also important that we don’t compare our life to anyone else.
+This is especially true in the world of Instagram, but even kids talk at school and compare notes on family vacations.

 It is important for children to feel that their current status is nothing to be ashamed of and their holiday choices are just as valid as anyone else’s.
 Don’t mock or hate on the current vacation just because it isn’t as glamorous as your neighbors Insta-feed.
 Unless it’s 5 pics of long wait times and a handful of tantrums, it’s been meticulously manicured to show the best of the best, while hiding the nitty-gritty of reality.

 If you’re getting out of debt, put a vacation on hold for now.
 It’s not going anywhere and you will have that much more fun knowing that there is money in the bank should something happen.
 Being stressed about finances while trying to enjoy a beautiful character dinner is no one’s idea of fun.
 And it shouldn’t.

 It takes about 1 year to plan a Disney vacation anyway.
 If you really can’t wait, you want to start planning in advance, which works great for morale, by the way, start now and have an idea of what Disney will cost during your hypothetical vacation.

 To save money, prepare for your trip far in advance.
 Think about when to go, where to stay, what tickets to buy, and how each of those factors affects the cost.